-Views on information from other sources
+Views on information from health professionals

 Women who become pregnant again after a previous caesarean have specific information needs.
 How much information women feel they need is a matter of personal preference, but usually they want to find out how having had a caesarean previously might affect their next pregnancy and birth.
 (See ‘Information needs and attitudes in next pregnancy’ and ‘Views on information from health professionals‘)